 Christmas tree lighting schedule

-Christmas trees in New York City are lit in early December after Thanksgiving and remain lit until early January.
+Christmas trees in New York City are lit at the beginning of December, after Thanksgiving and remain lit until the first days of January.

-The hours in which they remain lit is usually very wide, from 6:00 am to 00:00 pm approximately, although it depends on each tree.
+The hours during which they remain lit are usually very long, from 6:00 a.m. to approximately 00:00 p.m., although it depends on each tree.

-When is the best time to go out to see the trees and Christmas lights
+When is the best time to go out to see the trees and the Christmas illumination?

-Christmas trees are usually visited by a large number of people every day so I recommend that you go early or late in the day or on colder days to have the opportunity to get closer to the tree and be able to take pictures comfortably.
+Christmas trees are usually visited by a large number of people every day so I recommend that you go early or late in the day or on colder days to have the opportunity to get closer to the tree and be able to photograph comfortably.